JulianKoehler/Entertainify/README.md

 ### What I learned

 During this project I learned a lot about authentication in generel.
 Since this is a dummy app which is supposed to demonstrate my skills in frontend web development I kept things simple and didn't implement a heavy backend solution but rather used the firebase REST API solution.
 I studied a lot of resource regarding security, how to save the token safely.
 In my case, I needed an easy solution to access the JWT Token on the client side since my Route Protection is checking the localStorage, if a token is existing there.
 For the future, I am super curious about other, more safe and industry standard solutions to this.

+I also learned a bit about databases.
+Since firebase is using a noSQL solution, I needed to come up with a database structure that is fitting my requirements.
+In the end I decided to go with a central node, fetching the whole data in the client and just return a filtered Array from the loader function.
+This works in this case, since there is not much data to fetch.

 ## Author